 Just as with cleaning products’ scents, cats also hate soaps and deodorants.
 They don’t like anything that has a chemical smell, so don’t be surprised or offended if your cat leaves the room when you put on your deodorant.

 I have been told that cats don’t like perfume – and I have also been told that cats can love perfume – and often premium brands!
-So you may want to see what your kitty does and doesn’t like.
-But don’t spray perfume directly onto them.
+But never spray perfume directly onto them.

 10. Essential Oils